secretcheng/HybridRAG-for-Network-Optimization/README.md

-# 🔍 HybridRAG-based LLM Agents for MEC Networks
+# 🔍 HybridRAG-based LLM Agents

 > 🌟 This repository is the official source code from the paper of 	`LLM Agents for Low-Carbon Multi-UAV-assisted MEC Networks: A HybridRAG-based Approach`.
-Welcome to see our work in arxiv.
+Welcome to see our work on arXiv.

 ## 🎯 Overview
 This project aims to jointly solve the communication optimization problem underlying MEC networks using HybridRAG and LLM Agents.
 We used **Qwen2.5-72B** in the example to build the optimization problem